alephium/docs/docs/ralph/getting-started.md

 #### Update Fields

-Update fields functions will change the current contract fields.
+Functions that update fields will change the current contract fields.
 If a function changes the contract fields but without the `@using(updateFields = true)` annotation, the compiler will report a warning; if a function does not change the contract fields but annotated with `@using(updateFields = true)`, the compiler will report a warning as well.

 ```rust
 Contract Foo(a: U256, mut b: Boolean) {